-As previously disclosed, we have suspended our pursuit of a strategic transaction for our U.K. business and there is no assurance as to the timing, terms or viability of a restart of such a process which could have a material adverse effect on our business plans and financial condition.
+As previously disclosed, we have suspended our pursuit of a strategic transaction for our U.K. business because of the negative impact COVID-19 is having on the capital markets and there is no assurance as to the timing, terms or viability of a restart of such a process.
 In addition, we may not be able to pursue organic growth initiatives and/or acquisition and joint venture opportunities previously planned or expected for our business.